 Studies say millennials are great savers.
 They’re smart – and they’re skeptical about traditional financial markets and financial advice.
-They want to know specifically why these plans are bad – a perfectly reasonable question.
+As such, they want to know specifically why these plans are bad, A perfectly reasonable question.
 So here are my top 10 reasons to stay away from tax-qualified plans.

 - You’re Entering into an Unholy Alliance